bk-archive/AzureWebsitesAPISamples/README.md

 #Introduction
-This document provides an overview of the Azure Websites Management Client Samples for .NET.
+This is a README document that provides an overview of the Azure Websites Management Client Samples for dot.NET.

 This samples are currently hosted here: https://github.com/btardif/AzureWebsitesAPISamples